 By month 4, when it came time to do the 4-day Colca Canyon trek, we opted to take a bus instead.
 Fit hikers?
 Ha.
 Not anymore.

 Hiking in South America turned out to be WAY more difficult than hiking in the States.
-Needless to say, after 4 months of almost no training at all, we were not ready for the Inca Trail.
+Needless to say, after 4 months of almost no training at all, we were not ready to hike the Inca Trail.

 Hiking to Machu Picchu: Off to a Bad Start